Easy Farmhouse Chicken Cornbread Casserole

 Bake this Easy Farmhouse Chicken Cornbread Casserole, which will soon become a family favorite.
 The creamy chicken filling, sandwiched between flavorful cornbread layers, tastes like cornbread dressing.

 One bite of this dish will take you back to the taste of a holiday cornbread dressing.
-It's the perfect comfort food- not for the taste alone but also because it's easy to prepare, especially when using a box of Jiffy cornbread mix or any other grocery store brand.
+It's the perfect comfort food, not just for its taste but also because it's easy to prepare, especially when using a box of Jiffy cornbread mix or any other grocery store brand.

 Serve this recipe at a holiday meal for a small crowd.
 It is much easier, and your meal will be complete.